 Step 3: Spray Down The Spot

 Combine a mixture containing 8 oz of hydrogen peroxide, three tbs of more baking soda, and a few drops of liquid detergent in a spray bottle.
-You can also add a couple drops of your favorite essential oil or lemon water to leave a more pleasant smell on your mattress.
+You can also add a couple of drops of your favorite essential oil or lemon water to leave a more pleasant smell on your mattress.

 Spray down the spot with your mixture, and coat your mattress with a generous layer without completely soaking it.
 Also, you should make sure it’s all even.